bighappyface/drupal-cloud-tutorial/README.md

 - For deployment, could offerings such as [Cloud Backup](http://www.rackspace.com/cloud/backup/), [Cloud Load Balancers](http://www.rackspace.com/cloud/load-balancing/), and [Cloud Monitoring](http://www.rackspace.com/cloud/monitoring/) be integrated to improve your applications stability, scalability, and reliability?

 The answer to these questions is **yes** and you have used some of the tools and technologies to build amazing and performant applications in the cloud.
 The paths forward are many and the next step is to follow them and learn.

+#### Don't forget!

+As mentioned above, if you used a cloud account for this tutorial don't leave the servers/databases running unless you wish to pay for them.
+Even if they are not being used, they will incur a cost.